-I introduce, without prejudice, Incorporated County of Los Alamos Code Ordinance No. 02-340; An Ordinance Amending Chapter 40, Article III, Sections 40-151, and 40-152 of the Code of the Incorporated County of Los Alamos Pertaining to Gas Service Rates.
+I move that the Board of Public Utilities approve Incorporated County of Los Alamos Code Ordinance No. 02-340; an Ordinance Amending Chapter 40, Article III, Sections 40-151, and 40-152 of the Code of the Incorporated County of Los Alamos Pertaining to Gas Service Rate Schedule, and forward to Council for adoption.